Go to product information

 • End-use parts exposed to heat, wear, or sunlight

-• Fan Speed: 50–100% after the first layer
+• Cooling: 50–100 % after the first layer

 • Enclosure: optional, but helps achieve uniform layer bonding

-Usage and Storage Tips
+Usage and storage tips

 • Optimize layer adhesion: print with moderate retraction and slow cooling for better layer-to-layer adhesion

-Technical Specifications
+Technical specifications

 • Diameter: 1.75 mm (± 0.05 mm)